SeisComP3/seiscomp3/doc/base/glossary.rst

       this expectation has proven to be only approximately true, thus the magnitude type as well as its value is needed to be specified.

+      Additional or modified magnitudes can be computed by providing plugins.

    magnitude, local (ML)
       Magnitude scale introduced by Richter in the early 1930s (Richter, 1935) to have a common scale for the strength of earthquakes.
 The basic observation is the systematic decay of the logarithm of the maximum